 Negotiating with insurance companies can be long and stressful, especially without a lawyer.
 You may face physical pain and compounding financial strain from pilling medical bills and missing work.
-If you my also experience emotional trauma.
+You may also experience emotional trauma.
 In the face of these stressors, a lowball offer from an insurance adjuster can be upsetting or feel like an insult.
 Fortunately, you don’t always have to accept the first offer.

 Personal injury claims often involve back-and-forth counter offers to reach an acceptable settlement.
 Insurance companies’ initial settlement offers are usually lower than what they are actually willing to pay.
 You have the right to reject the offer and make a realistic counteroffer.
 An experienced Greenville personal injury attorney understands the tactics insurers use to get injury victims to accept low-value settlements.